Artist’s statement 2020.

 My topics can go from social, communal and political-related to a more intimate and existential.
 My work often employs cynicism and irony in a search for those paradoxes which carry a denunciatory message, implicit conflict of tension and power.
 Even though my tools are visual, as important as the creation of the image is the selection of the titles for my work, allowing me to strengthen an image with further levels of interpretation.
 I approach art making as a storyteller looking to interact and communicate through the alternative language that art is.
 The presence of the human body in my work reveals a fascination for the corporal expression and the tattoos not only as an intervention and an appropriation of the body we got but as a personal “canvas” for us to express without censorship.
 I also consider tattoos a marks of the past in our bodies, scars that ends up modifying the projection of ourselves.

-My art and its ideological content strive to open a discussion, engaging the public and asking them to incorporate their own level of interpretation, imagination and opinions: a call to decoding.
+Creating an opening to the unusual and a certainly uncontrolled interpretation.
+My art and its content strive to open a discussion, engaging the public and asking them to incorporate their own level of interpretation.
 My pieces open up to the spectator and that participatory alliance closes the cycle and defies my objective.
 Nothing inspires me more than to provoke the public to express itself: that completes my work as nothing else can.